kagalle/objective-gentoo/gentoo_install_guide.rst

        useradd -G users,wheel ken

 #.
+System services

    Setup a logger, cron, and ssh, bash completion, time sync

    Note: the emerge line is all one line